 Armour and Weapons

-A barbarian has limitations upon the armour that they can wear.
-It is possible for a barbarian to not wear any armour.
+Because barbarians do not necessarily have to wear armour to be well defended, often their armour choices can focus more on the way they look.
 Again, leather is easily one of the most common choices.
 The Kendra Ladies Cuirass with the Tenebra Armour Skirt makes one option.
 Meanwhile, the RFB Fighter Leather Armour Set is another option.
 Either option works well for a barbarian.
 While neither of these options include shoulder armour, pauldrons and spaulders are possibilities that are common among barbarians.
 They are often large and can have an asymmetrical look if desired.

 With a D&D barbarian, the weaponry is just as, if not more than, important than the armour.
 As mentioned earlier, large weapons are popular.
 Axes are a common aesthetic choice.
 If you are looking for a functional axe, there is the Norse Viking Axe.
 Meanwhile, the Two Handed Krieger LARP Axe is an ideal option for LARPing and cosplaying.
 When it comes to swords, the Warmonger Barbarian Sword and the Valhendyr LARP Viking Sword are two possible options.
 Besides axes and swords, barbarians can wield other polearms and weapons as well.